TijwaLtd/gnn_test/README.md

 graph-level energy.
      - Force prediction via gradient F = -∇ₓE.
      - HENCE THE MODEL PREDICTS ENERGY AND THEN COMPUTES F AS THE NEGATIVE GRADIENT OF ENERGY
+## In short:

+- First predict E.

+- Then compute F = –∇E using the predicted energy and the input positions.

+- Finally compare those forces to your original DFT forces to train/validate the model.

 2\.
 Key design choices:  - irreps_hidden controls numbers of
 scalar/vector/tensor channels (e.g. 32x0e+16x1o+8x2e).  - max_l sets max